All Episodes

 And Houston storm, folks, comes Monday into Tuesday, I think.

-Is it is there a reason this is happening?
+Is there a reason this is happening?

 Is something strange?